canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 | `Min`, `Max` | Find the smallest and largest element of a collection |
 | `ToDictionary` | Convert a collection into a dictionary |

-## LINQ Query syntax: A matter of taste
+## LINQ Method syntax vs Query syntax: A matter of taste

 Up to this point, we have seen LINQ as extension methods.
-But, we can find LINQ as language-level query syntax too.
+But, LINQ has a language-level query syntax too.

-This is the same example to find our favorite movies using language-level query syntax.
+Let's find our favorite movies using language-level query syntax.

 ```csharp
 var bestOfAll = from movie in movies